SixArm/mast-cell-help/topics/adrenaline/index.md

 # Adrenaline

 Adrenaline (also known as epinephrine) is a hormone and neurotransmitter that plays a crucial role in the body's "fight or flight" response to stress or danger.
-It is produced by the adrenal glands, which are located on top of each kidney.
-Adrenaline acts on various target tissues and organs to prepare the body to respond to a perceived threat or stressor.
+Adrenaline is produced by the adrenal glands on top of each kidney.

 **Key points**:

-* **Increased Blood Flow**: Adrenaline stimulates the heart, and also causes blood vessels to constrict in certain areas, to help blood flow to vital organs and muscles.
+* **Increased Blood Flow**: Adrenaline stimulates the heart and also causes blood vessels to constrict in certain areas, to help blood flow.

 * **Dilation of Airways**: Adrenaline causes the bronchi (airways) in the lungs to dilate, allowing for increased airflow.